 The USC Libraries provide services, facilities, and technological resources in support of the university's educational, research, clinical, artistic, professional, and community-service goals.
 The following policies, governing the use of the facilities and collections, reflect this mission.

 The libraries' staff is committed to maintaining a quality study and research environment, protecting the rights of users, and sustaining the integrity of its collections.
 You will be asked to present a photo ID in order to enter some of our libraries.
 In addition to the policies noted below, university-wide policies and civil laws related to facilities and collections vandalism apply.

 - Members of the USC community (current USC students, faculty, staff, and alumni) with valid university-issued identification may use any USC library during operating hours.

 - The general public may use the libraries for academic and research-related purposes when resources are not in use by or reserved for USC students, faculty, staff, alumni, or other members of the USC community.
 Members of the general public will be asked to show a photo ID to enter some of our libraries.
 Please note: Only USC students, faculty, and staff may be present in libraries open after 9:00 p.m. or before 7:00 a.m.
-All patrons will be asked to present their USC-issued identification during these times.)
+All patrons will be asked to present their USC-issued identification during these times.

 - Anyone engaging in disruptive behavior or otherwise undermining a studious atmosphere may be asked to leave.
 Disruptive behavior includes but is not limited to verbal abuse, loud talking, shouting, running, sleeping, use of skateboards or self-balancing scooter board, or any other activity that might disturb the safety and work of others.
 Determination of disruptive behavior is at the discretion of library staff and DPS when appropriate.

 - Anyone who mutilates, defaces, tears, writes on, or otherwise injures any library material or facility may lose library privileges.
 They also may face appropriate administrative action within the university as well as prosecution under state law.